lureeves/Rapid_Remember/README.md

 # Rapid Remember

-Using Flask to build a Restful API Server with Swagger document.

-Integration with Flask-restplus, Flask-Cors, Flask-Testing, Flask-SQLalchemy,and Flask-OAuth extensions.
+Integration with Flask, and Flask-SQLalchemy extensions.

 ### Extension: